dandrino/terrain-erosion-3-ways/README.md

 The fractal shapes you see in real life terrain are driven by **erosion**: the set of processes that describe terrain displacement over time.
 There are several types of erosion, but the one that causes those fractal shapes you see is **hydraulic erosion**, which is the displacement of terrain via water.
 As water flows across terrain, it takes sediment with it and deposits it downhill.
 This has the effect of carving out mountains and creating smooth valleys.
 The fractal pattern emerges from smaller streams merging into larger streams and rivers as they flow downhill.

 Unfortunately, more involved techniques are required to generate terrain with convincing erosion patterns.
-The following three sections will go over three distinct methods of generating eroded terrain, along with their pros and cons.
+The following three sections will go over three distinct methods of generating eroded terrain.
+Each method has their pros and cons, so take that into consideration if you want to include them in your terrain project.

 ## Simulation